Public API Changes in Aspose.Cells 8.9.0

 Added ImageOrPrintOptions.DefaultFont Property

-Aspose.Cells for Java 8.9.0 allows to set the default font name for the ImageOrPrintOptions class by exposing the DefaultFont property.
-The said property can be used when Unicode characters in the spreadsheet are not set with correct font in cell style therefore such characters may appear as blocks in the resultant images.
+Aspose.Cells for Java 8.9.0 allows you to set the default font name for the ImageOrPrintOptions class by exposing the DefaultFont property.
+The property can be used when Unicode characters in the spreadsheet are not set with the correct font in the cell style; otherwise such characters may appear as blocks in the resulting images.

 Following is the simple usage scenario.